saleemaqazi/Boggle-Server/README.md

 # BoggleService

 BoggleService is a server application written in C# that provides a Boggle game service.
 It allows clients to register, join games, cancel games, play words, and get game status through a RESTful API.
 The server works in conjunction with the BoggleClient application on my Github page.
+This application was written by Professor Joeseph Zachary and students Saleema Qazi and Spencer Fajardo.

 ## API Endpoints